-Make-believe that comforts and cheers at Penn State Children’s Hospital
+Make-believe that comforts and cheers at Penn State Health Children’s Hospital

 As the minutes ticked closer to his surgery, 11-year-old Tymere Patterson got more and more anxious—which made his parents more and more anxious—until suddenly Sleeping Beauty, Belle and Ella swept into his room in all their princess glory.